-The applicants also advise that their discussions with the commercial agent dealing with the Block 3 development has indicated that much of the permitted floorspace is, in any event, already under offer.
-This includes MSU1, which is to be reduced in size to make the residential core larger as approved by the Council with a non-material amendment earlier this year.
+The Applicants also advise that their discussions with the commercial agent dealing with the Block 3 development has indicated that much of the permitted floorspace is, in any event, already under offer.
+This includes MSU1, which is to be reduced in size to make the residential core larger as approved by the Council with a non-material amendment to the original approved scheme.
 Unit MSU1 is understood to be under offer from a coffee operator, and the adjacent unit (MSU2) is also understood to be under offer from a restaurant occupier.
-Consequently, the residual ground floor commercial floorspace within the scheme would be too small and could not now be re-configured or amalgamated to accommodate the proposed discount foodstore development, or a flexible interpretation of it, as may have previously been the case.
+Consequently, the residual ground floor commercial floorspace within the scheme would be too small and could not now be re-configured or amalgamated to accommodate the proposed discount foodstore development, or a flexible interpretation of it, as may have previously been the case from an inspection of the original approved plans for the Block 3 scheme.

-It is further noted that, although notified of the BSP application, the Block 3 developers have not made any comments or raised objections to them on the basis that their forthcoming development would be a suitable sequentially preferable alternative for Aldi or any other discount foodstore retailer.
-Since the 'base consented' scheme for Block 3 dates back to June 2018, there has now been ample time for any interest in this location to have come to the attention of, and be explored by, discount food retailers, especially as it is well known that they have been seeking to provide outlets in Farnborough for some time.
+It is further noted that, although notified of the BSP application, the Block 3 developers have not made any comments or raised objections to them on the basis that their forthcoming development would be a suitable sequentially preferable alternative for a discount foodstore retailer.
+Since the 'base consented' scheme for Block 3 dates back to June 2018, there has now been ample time for any interest in this location to have come to the attention of, and be explored by, discount food retailers, especially as it is well known that discount foodstore operators have been seeking to provide outlets in Farnborough for some time.

-It is considered that these observations underline the basic unsuitability of the Block 3 development as a location for a discount foodstore and, as such, it is accepted that this is not an alternative sequentially preferable location for the proposed BSP Aldi foodstore.
+It is considered that these observations underline the basic unsuitability of the Block 3 development as a location for a discount foodstore (having regard to considerations of flexibility) and, as such, it is accepted that this is not an alternative sequentially preferable location for the proposed BSP foodstore.

-Civic Quarter south of Queensmead: A further potential sequentially preferable site for the location of a foodstore within Farnborough Town Centre identified at the time that the previous withdrawn application was submitted relates to the emerging proposals for the Farnborough 'Civic Quarter'.
+Civic Quarter south of Queensmead : A further potential sequentially preferable site for the location of a foodstore within Farnborough Town Centre identified at the time that the previous withdrawn application was submitted relates to the emerging proposals for the Farnborough 'Civic Quarter'.
 Here the Council's Regeneration Team had advised that the Rushmoor Development Partnership were considering the possibility of incorporating a foodstore of approximately 20,000sqft [1858 sqm] with dedicated car parking in a location adjacent to the south end of Queensmead.
 However, this is not a provision mentioned in Local Plan Policy SP2.3 (Farnborough Civic Quarter).
 Furthermore, the timescales for the delivery of this offer are optimistically indicated to be 4-5 years at the earliest.
 It is considered that this is too distant to be a reasonable prospect to consider as a sequentially preferable site at the present time.
 In the circumstances this tentative future proposal is not currently sufficiently well advanced to be considered a viable sequentially preferable site for the purposes of considering the current application.